datasets/geo-countries/scripts/README.md

 ## Description

-These scripts retrieve data from Natural Earth's website and computes a the ``data/countries.geojson`` file.
+These scripts retrieve data from Natural Earth's website and compute the ``data/countries.geojson`` file.

 ## Install the dependencies

-The scripts makes use of the wonderful ogr2ogr tool (part of the gdal suite) and a few other shell commands that are glued together with selenium parser.
+The scripts make use of the wonderful ogr2ogr tool (part of the gdal suite) and a few other shell commands that are glued together with selenium parser.
 Therefore, you'll need to install [git](https://git-scm.com/downloads), [gdal](https://gdal.org/en/latest/download.html)